jgianneo-overactive/rewards-api/README.md

 swagger: http://localhost:8080/swagger-ui.html#/

 To do:
-+ Implement executor time selector for Strategy pattern
++ Implement time exuction selector for Strategy pattern
 + Implement logical delete for customers
 + Add dockerfile for Mysql instance